-Now that we had our transportation and accommodations set, we were ready to get into day-to-day activity planning.
+Now that we had our transportation and accommodations set for our multi-generational family travel, we were ready to get into day-to-day activity planning.
 Jeremy has a tendency to build a fairly fast-paced itinerary with a few too many activities packed in, sure to exhaust us by the end of the trip.

 Travel with my parents would be different.
 You can’t reasonably expect a senior citizen to walk from sunup to sundown without some fairly lengthy breaks.